 - Add wall art, photos and accessories

 7. Designate a Playroom

 Having a designated space for all of your kids’ toys will also make your house less cluttered.
 You’ll save time shuttling toys from the bedroom to the main living area.
 Choose a playroom that has a door.
 This way you can close the door when the room is messy or if the kids are playing with loud toys.
 Offices, basements and sunrooms can all be used as playrooms.

 Don’t forget the great outdoors when looking at house layouts.
 Is there space for a swing set or a playhouse?
 Families that love to play corn hole, football and other activities may need a fenced in yard.
 Older kids may get more use out of having a basketball hoop outdoors.

-For families, that love to entertain make sure you have enough room to grill during the warmer months.
-Covered lanais are great for those that like to wind down after a hectic day.
+Families, that love to entertain need to make sure the yard has enough room to grill during the warmer months.
+Covered lanais are great for those who like to wind down after a hectic day.

 Ultimately, the best house layout for your family is one that aligns with your lifestyle.
 Do you host Sunday dinners with your extended family?
-Look for layouts with large dining rooms to fit all your guests in.
+Look for house layouts ideas that include large dining rooms to fit all your guests in.
 Are you a multi-generational household?
 Make sure the layout is suitable for older adults.
 At the end of the day, choose a house layout that can adapt to your family’s needs.

 To begin your search for a new home that perfectly fits your lifestyle, visit khov.com today.

 Last Updated on February 2, 2022